SandyGCabanes/customer_churn_exploratory_data_analysis_ydata_profiling_python/README.md

 # ydata_profiling_customer_churn

 Personal project to use ydata_profiling package.
-I got insights the same insights from the same dataset with less time and effort.
+I got the same key insight from the same dataset with less time and effort.
 Key Insight from this EDA:  Customer "Exited" had highest correlation with "Complain" Key Insight from yt channel: Same